 Rashes Beneath Breasts

-Large breasts can cause skin conditions to develop in the cleavage and underneath the breasts.
+Large breasts can cause skin irritation and conditions to develop in the cleavage and underneath the breasts.
 These include rashes and infections caused by trapped heat and moisture.

 Shortness of Breath Due to Weight on Chest

-Larger, heavy breasts can place additional pressure and demand on your breathing, leading to shortness of breath in some patients.
+Larger, heavy breasts can place additional pressure and demand on your breathing, leading to shortness of breath in some patients, especially after physical activity.
 This can be a particularly uncomfortable symptom of having large breasts, which can be addressed by reducing breast size.